Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: Model

 where $X=J_x/j$, $Y=J_y/j$ and $Z=J_z/j$.
 The dynamical variables here follow the relation $X^2+Y^2+Z^2=1$ that indicates the dynamics is restricted on the unit sphere.
 This leads to the parametrization of the variables as $X=\sin\theta\cos\phi$, $Y=\sin\theta\sin\phi$ and $Z=\cos\theta$, where $\theta$ and $\phi$ are polar angle and azimuthal angle, respectively.
 As the system evolves following the Eq.~(\ref{classical_map}), the trajectories of the angular momentum vector can be represented in $(\theta,\phi)$ plane.
 In order to explore the quantum dynamics of the top, the most suitable choice of the initial state is SCS that is defined as

 This is also useful in investigating the quantum-classical correspondence of the kicked top in the context of quantum chaos.
-In this work, we consider both spin polarized states and a general SCS to investigate the DTC and DF phases of the QKT.
+In this work, we consider both spin-polarized states and general SCSs to investigate the DTC and DF phases of the QKT, along with the associated correlation dynamics and metrological applications.